adobe/target-sdk-testing/README.md

 1. run `npm install`
 1. run `npm run build`.

 These commands generate new and/or updated artifacts in the `schema/artifacts` folder.
-The generated files need to be committed once generated so they can be used by each Adobe Target SDK.
+The generated files need to be committed once generated, so they can be used by each implementing Adobe Target SDK.

 ## Contributing